mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 41 - Regular Expression Abusers/readme.md

 *RegEx are a wonderful tool, we should to use them carefully and not to look smart.*

+> TL;DR: Avoid regular expressions as much as possible.

 # Problems

 - Readability